-At The Law Office of Brian Jones, LLC, our lawyers defend the rights of people across central Ohio from many types of violent criminal charges.
-You can contact our Delaware office to start building your defense.
-Call our attorneys now at 740-363-3900 to schedule your free consultation.
+At The Law Office of Brian Jones, our lawyers defend the rights of people who have been accused of many types of violent criminal charges.
+You can contact our office to start building your defense.

 Assault is defined as causing or attempting to cause bodily injury to another individual, including an unborn child.
 The victim of the situation is often harmed or placed in the imminent fear of being harmed.

-If you are facing charges of assault or felonious assault in Delaware or the surrounding areas of central Ohio, contact our firm as soon as possible.
+If you are facing charges of assault or felonious assault, contact our firm as soon as possible.
 We will review your case and provide the legal assistance needed to get started on your defense.

 Call us at (740) 883-3400 or send us a message to schedule an appointment.
 Se habla español.